Crossroad Lectures will continue next spring.

-Crossroads Lectures are held monthly at the Washington County Museum during lunchtime or in the evenings on the third Wednesday of the month year round.
-Guest speakers from around the area and the world are invited to speak on historical issues and subjects about the history of Washington County.
+Crossroads Lectures are held quarterly at the Washington County Museum.
+Guest speakers from around the area are invited to speak on cultural and historical issues and subjects related to Washington County.
 Many of the Crossroads Lectures are timed and themed for holidays, festivals, and current events.

-Crossroads Lectures are free to members, $6 per person nonmembers.
+Crossroads Lectures are free to members, $6 per person for nonmembers.

 If you have any questions, comments or suggestions for the lecture series, please contact contact us by email or call 503-645-5353.